Overview

 and, together with other factors, could cause all of such markets to move rapidly in the same

 direction because of, among other things, interest rate fluctuations.
-Registered Funds are subject
+Many unforeseeable events,

-to regulatory limitations on their use of derivatives.
+subject to regulatory limitations on their use of derivatives.
+Any of the foregoing could adversely

 Smaller Capitalization Stocks

-Securities of small to mid-capitalization and/or financially distressed companies tend to be more
+Securities of small and mid-capitalization and/or financially distressed companies tend to be more

 volatile than the securities of larger and more stable companies.
 Such companies have limited